nullpointer-io/stablediffusion/README.md

 # stablediffusion
-Script to use the Stable Diffusion AI to create an image from a textual description.
+Scripts to use the Stable Diffusion AI to create images from a textual description.

 ## Disclaimers

 This script is without bells and whistles.
 But it has some features like:
 - Collecting images in a directory and store accompanying information in a CSV file.
+- A companion script for scaling the created images.

 I have used this script:
 - On a Linux operating system